OpenGrade

 Main Flow

-- New score computed in-memory, raw data discarded
+- New check record created with updated score, raw data discarded

-- Updated score delivered to landlord dashboard and emailed to tenant
+- Updated score delivered to client dashboard and emailed to applicant

 Alternative Flows